carlvoller/Brailogue/README.md

 # Brailogue

 An English voice/text to Braille translator made in Python.
+Comes with youtube caption and external file translation support.

 ## Setup